CALEB, living With Duchenne.

 check out the Exon Deletion Tool.

 Think of the exons like toy train cars, each with a special connection that allows one car to connect to another.
-The connections between cars must match, so they can connect to one another and make it possible for the train to move.
+The connections between cars must match, so they can connect to one another.

-Missing exons are like missing train cars.
+Missing exons, caused by mutations in the dystrophin gene, are like missing train cars.
 When one or more cars are missing, the connections between them no longer line up.

 Exon deletion tool